Tips for Planning a Fundraiser from Loveless Events

 Often times with fundraisers and non-profit organizations, more than one group or committee might need to be involved in planning.
 It is always best to have at least one designated point person involved in every meeting so they can be well-informed in all aspects.
 This will help to alleviate miscommunication or misunderstanding as well as relay committee opinions and choices.
 It will also streamline the pertinent information.

 Sometimes groups will have someone on the board or a CEO who wants to see the venue at a separate time.
 That’s always a great idea so they know exactly what to anticipate!
 Your main point person should accompany them in order to explain the general plan and details as well as answer questions that may arise.
-Also be sure to schedule this site visit with the venue so they can expect you.
+Also, be sure to schedule this site visit with the venue so they can expect you.

 2. Find a Venue & Caterer!

-Once your planning committee has a general idea for what your fundraiser will look like, you need to find the perfect venue that will complement your needs and on.
+Once your planning committee has a general idea of what your fundraiser will look like, you need to find the perfect venue that will complement your needs and on.
 Will you need space for welcome and registration?
 Will you have a silent auction?
 Do you want a buffet or appetizers or action stations for food?
 Will you be serving alcohol?
 Most important for the venue search process: How many people do you expect to attend and what is your budget?

 Schedule committee meetings in advance of any meetings with venues and caterers to make sure you have a list of questions prepared.
 During site visits, be sure to ask what’s included with venue and menu pricing.
-Note that your venue, caterer, and other vendors do not need to be involved in every planning meeting you have – feel free brainstorm on your own and then have your point person communicate those thoughts with the vendors.
+Note that your venue, caterer, and other vendors do not need to be involved in every planning meeting you have – feel free to brainstorm on your own and then have your point person communicate those thoughts with the vendors.

 Set your RSVP deadline well in advance of the event, knowing you may receive late RSVPs.
 Venues and caterers will always need a final guest count at least one week before the event in order to finalize their orders for tables, chairs, linen, food, staff, etc. This way you can still allow for some last-minute responses and have a final count when it’s due.